marcus13345/hadean/idea.md

 A Worker may also tell a job board, that it no longer wishes to do work, and the job will be released.

+# IMouseCaptureArea

+its just a name, but reframe current mouse shit to it.